PlymouthPsychology/pears/source/new-understanding.rst

 Why does this matter?
 *******************************

-Everybody hurts, sometimes.
-Our bodies are incredibly tough, but sometimes we damage them through accidents or need surgery to correct problems that develop.
+Everybody gets hurt, sometimes.

-Painkilling drugs are an important part of treatment, and used properly can be very effective.  `Find out more about using painkillers properly <painkillers>`_.
+Painkilling drugs are an important part of treatment after surgery, and used properly can be very effective.  `Find out more about using painkillers properly <painkillers>`_.

-But drugs aren't the only way to reduce pain, and other techniques can make painkillers more effective.
+But drugs aren't the only way to reduce pain, and don't always prevent people from experiencing long-lasting pain, sometimes months or years after an operation.

+Other techniques, including relaxation and positive suggestions, can make painkillers more effective, and might help reduce the risk of long-lasting pain.

-Learning how to relax and using positive suggestions can also give you more control over your care, and may help you recover faster.
+Relaxation and positive suggestions can also give you more control over your care, and may help you recover faster and regain better use of your joint.

 .. container:: admonition